Ro57/TS/lnd/lnrpc/README.md

 * `rpc-check`: Runs both previous commands and makes sure the git work tree is not dirty.
 This can be used to check that the `.proto` files are formatted and compiled properly.

+## Start replication service

+For starting full node with replication serivce we need run `./pld --replication-server-addr=":8081"` in `./bin` directiry.
+If you don't have `./bin` directiry then run script `do` in root catalog repository